w3c/patch-subset-incxfer/docs/glyph_segmentation.md

 At the end of this document you can find a couple of [examples](#examples) which illustrate how the procedures work in practice.

+## Status

+Development of a robust glyph segmentation process that produces performant, low over head segmentations is an area of active development in the ift encoder.
+The current prototype implementation in [glyph_segmentation.cc](../ift/encoder/glyph_segmentation.cc) can produce segmentations that satisfy the closure requirement, but does not yet necessarily produce ones that are performant.

+The approach laid out in this document is just one possible approach to solving the problem.
+This document aims primarily to describe how the prototype implementation in [glyph_segmentation.cc](../ift/encoder/glyph_segmentation.cc) functions, and is not intended to present a the final (or only) solution to the problem.
+There are several unsolved problems and remaining areas for development in this particular approach:

+* Input segmentation generation: selecting good quality input code point segmentations is critically important to achieving high quality glyph segmentations.
+A high quality code point segmentation will need to balance keeping interacting code points together with also keeping code points that are commonly used together.
+This document and the implementation make no attempt to solve this problem yet.

+* Patch merging: a very basic patch merging process has been included in the implementation but there is lots of room for improvement.
+Notably, it does not yet handle conditional patch merging.
+  Additionally, a more advanced heuristic is needed for selecting which patches to merge.

+* [Multi segment analysis](#multi-segment-dependencies): the current implementation only does single segment analysis which in some cases leaves sizable fallback glyph sets.
+How to implement multi segment analysis is an open question and more development is needed.

+One of the main down sides to this approach is it's reliance on a subsetting closure function which are computationally costly.
+Complex fonts which can require hundreds of closure operation which as a result can be slow to process.
+So another area of open research is if a non closure based approach could be developed that is computationally cheaper (for example by producing a segmentation by working directly with the substitution and dependencies encoded in a font).

 ## Goals